borgbackup/borg/docs/quickstart.rst

 Also helpful:

-- use `borg rspace` to reserve some disk space that can be freed when the fs does not have free space any more.
+- use `borg repo-space` to reserve some disk space that can be freed when the fs does not have free space any more.
 - if you use LVM: use a LV + a filesystem that you can resize later and have some unallocated PEs you can add to the LV.